GosiaD37/GosiaD37.github.io/README.md

 The artifact I selected from CS-410: Software Reverse Engineering is an in-depth project focused on analyzing and deconstructing a software program using both static and dynamic analysis techniques.
 This project required me to reverse engineer a compiled application by interpreting low-level code and reconstructing its high-level logic.
 I used tools to disassemble and examine the executable, which allowed me to understand how the software functioned without access to the original source code.
 Through this process, I learned to think critically and carefully dissect software in a way that exposed its logic, functions, and potential vulnerabilities.
 I decided to include this project in my ePortfolio because it represents a unique and highly relevant skill set in the world of software engineering.
 Being able to reverse engineer a program and analyze its behavior, especially without having access to the source code, is an important ability in fields like cybersecurity and legacy software maintenance.
 This artifact shows how I can look at software from a forensic perspective, figure out what it does and how it works, and communicate those findings in a clear, technical manner.

 In preparing the project for my ePortfolio, I enhanced the original version by expanding the documentation and making the structure of the report easier to follow.
 I reorganized the findings so that the conclusions were grouped by function, rather than just listed in the order I discovered them.
 I also went back into the decompiled code to add inline comments that explained what each block of code was doing, which made the report much more accessible to readers who may not be familiar with reverse engineering.
-Working on this artifact helped me meet several key course outcomes, especially in terms of critical thinking, technical documentation, and applying systematic problem-solving techniques.
+Working on this artifact helped me meet several key course outcomes, especially in terms of critical thinking, technical documentation, and applying systematic problem solving techniques.
 Improving the clarity and structure of my analysis, I also showed my ability to communicate complex information in a way that’s easier to understand and useful to others.
 These enhancements made the project more professional and polished, which is exactly what I wanted for my portfolio.
 Looking back on the process, I realized how much I’ve grown since I first worked on this project.
-Initially, I struggled to understand some of the lower-level binary patterns and how they relate to the software's higher-level logic.
+Initially, I struggled to understand some of the lower level binary patterns and how they relate to the software's higher-level logic.
 But by sticking with it and using the tools and knowledge I gained throughout the course, I built up the confidence to work through those challenges.
 I also came to appreciate how important clear documentation is, especially in technical fields where others may need to understand and build upon your work.

 The original version of this program was a straightforward console application that printed a hardcoded multiplication table from 1 to 9.
 All of the logic was contained inside the <code>main()</code> function, which simply looped through two variables and displayed the results.
 While it worked, it lacked flexibility, had no input handling, and offered no real-world usability beyond the fixed output.
 If the user wanted a different range or to store results, the code would have to be rewritten manually.